-- For Proposal 1, the election of one Class II director, the eligible nominee receiving the most "For" votes (among votes properly cast in person or by proxy) will be elected.
-Broker non-votes will have no effect. - > To be approved, Proposal 2, the amendment of the Company's Amended and Restated Stock Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under the plan by 1,000,000 shares, must receive a "For" vote from the majority of shares voted either in person or by proxy.
+- > For Proposal 1, the election of two Class III directors, the eligible nominees receiving the most "For" votes (among votes properly cast in person or by proxy) will be elected.
+Broker non-votes will have no effect. - To be approved, Proposal 2, the amendment of the Company's Amended and Restated Stock Incentive Plan to increase the aggregate number of shares of common stock authorized for issuance under the plan by 1,000,000 shares, must receive a "For" vote from the majority of shares voted either in person or by proxy.
 An "Abstain" vote will have the same effect as an "Against" vote.
-Broker non-votes will have no effect. - > To be approved, Proposal 3, the amendment of Article IV of the Company's Restated Certificate of Incorporation to increase the total number of authorized shares and number of authorized shares of common stock to 85,000,000 and 80,000,000 shares, respectively, must receive a "For" vote from holders of a majority of the Company's outstanding common stock.
-An "Abstain" vote and a broker non-vote will have the same effect as an "Against" vote. - > To be approved, Proposal 4, the ratification of the selection by the Audit Committee of the Board of Directors of Deloitte & Touche LLP to serve as the Company's independent auditors for its fiscal year ending December 31, 2006, must receive a "For" vote from the majority of shares voted either in person or by proxy.
+Broker non-votes will have no effect. - > To be approved, Proposal 3, the ratification of the selection by the Audit Committee of the Board of Directors of Ernst & Young LLP as the Company's independent auditors for its fiscal year ending December 31, 2007, must receive a "For" vote from the majority of shares voted either in person or by proxy.
 An "Abstain" vote will have the same effect as an "Against" vote.
 Broker non-votes will have no effect.